 The factors that affect plasma membrane fluidity are mentioned below-

-Temperature: The dissolution of the phospholipid being more intimate results in higher membrane fluidity caused by increased movement of lipids and proteins at high temperatures.
+Temperature: The higher membrane fluidity caused by increased movement of lipids and proteins at high temperatures.
 With a decrease in the temperature of the cell, the fluidity of the cell membrane is reduced, resulting in a more rigid cell membrane.

-Lipid Composition: Skin mentioned that the kind of lipids present in the membrane plays a role in determining its fluidity.
+Lipid Composition: The kind of lipids present in the membrane plays a role in determining its fluidity.
 Saturated fatty acids lead to the compact arrangement of molecules in the cell membrane since the fatty acid tails of these molecules are straight, while those of unsaturated fatty acids become ‘kinked’ because of the double bonds they contain and therefore make the membrane more fluid.

-Cholesterol Content: Based on the above information provided, cholesterol is the regulator of membrane fluidity.
+Cholesterol Content: Cholesterol is the regulator of membrane fluidity.
 At high temperatures, cholesterol decreases the fluidity of the membrane by solidifying it to some extent.
 At low temperatures, it avoids the stiffening of the membrane by cracking the simulation of lipid molecules.

 The kind of membrane asymmetry seen in plasma membrane is discussed below-